emogo16/Super-Galactic-Age-Calculator/README.md

 ## Description

-_This will calculate your age based on planets_
+_This will calculate your age based on planets and tell you if you have exceeded your life expectancy and by how much.

 ## Setup/Installation Requirements